All Episodes

 The second predator is a character in Eve Ensler's play, The Vagina Monologues.

-But the Ensler play, which depicts this secretary's affair with the 13-year-old as a glorious awakening, is revered.
+Foley is now universally reviled, but the Ensler play, which depicts this secretary's affair with the 13-year-old as a glorious awakening, is revered.

-In the original version of the play, the underage girl declares, I say if it was rape, it was a good rape.
+In the original version of the play, the underage girl declares, I say if it was rape, it was a good rape, then a rape that turned my vagina into kind of heaven.

-Brooks writes, when I saw Ensler perform the play several years ago in New York, everyone roared in approval.
+Brooks writes, When I saw Ensler perform the play several years ago in New York, everyone roared in approval.

 But why is one sexual predator despised and the other celebrated?

-In discussing the Foley case, the political class, with its unerring instinct for the aspect of any story That will be the least important to average Americans has shifted attention from Foley's act to Denny Hastert's oversight of it.
+In discussing the Foley case, the political class, with its unerring instinct for the aspect of any story that will be the least important to average Americans, has shifted attention from Foley's act to Denny Hastert's oversight of it.

 It has fled morality to talk about management.